Thousands of smoke, carbon monoxide alarms sold nationwide recalled over risk they can ‘fail to alert’ - NewsBreak

 The company noted that it had received two reports of faulty units that did not sound in the presence of carbon monoxide “within the specified time requirement.”
 There have been no reported injuries.

-Both models were sold between June 2017 and December 2019 at electrical distributors nationwide and online, including on Walmart’s website.$600 for a 3-bedroom?
-Habitat for Humanity unveils pilot program
+Both models were sold between June 2017 and December 2019 at electrical distributors nationwide and online, including on Walmart’s website.Hand sanitizer recalled due to presence of toxic chemicals

 Consumers are being urged to check the model number and manufacture date printed on the back of their units.
 Universal Security Instruments will provide a free replacement to customers who are affected.